damolinx/vscode-macros/README.md

 If a macro does not respond to the cancellation request, it will continue running.
 In such cases, you can use the **Developer: Restart Extension Host** command to restart all extensions, or simply restart VS Code to stop the macro.
 While this is not ideal, it provides a way to recover from unresponsive or runaway macros.
 Note that this approach will not implicitly terminate external processes started by the macro.

+### Running a Macro on startup
+You can run macros on startup using the `macros.startupMacros` setting.
+This setting accepts paths to specific macro files (not directories), which are executed when a workspace is opened or when VS Code starts without one.
+Paths pointing to non-existent or empty files are automatically ignored (see the *Macros* log for details), but logic errors will trigger an error dialog.

+Startup macros let you define logic equivalent to an extension’s activate method.
+When appropriate, add cleanup logic using `__disposables` member.

 ### Keybinding a Macro
 Keybind the `macros.run` command with a single argument that is the path to the macro to run.
 This can only be done directly in the `keybindings.json` file, however.
 Check the VS Code [documentation](https://code.visualstudio.com/docs/editor/keybindings#_advanced-customization) for details.